roaked/roaked.github.io/content/docs/2code/1drone/_index4.md

 ![20](https://live.staticflickr.com/65535/53355764943_80af387537_h.jpg)
 {{< /details >}}

 In the Nonlinear model, deviations start surfacing during reference tracking, causing occasional slight drifts from the reference, although the drone ultimately reconverges to it.
 Despite this, the overall tracking throughout the trajectory remains relatively accurate.
 However, mitigating these deviations would entail increasing the drone's travel time, yet in a race, every second counts.
 Additionally, the maximum values for roll and pitch noticeably escalate.
-A reduction of just one second along the path could surpass the 0.8 rad (45º) constraint, leading to the drone's descent—something we aimed to avoid.
+A reduction of just one second along the path could surpass the 0.8 rad (45º) constraint, leading to the drone's descent—something bound to avoid.

 Regarding actuation, the expected pattern persists, with a spike reaching around 10 Volts.
 The errors between the Linear and Nonlinear models showcase similar trends, with lateral and vertical movements being the primary offenders, reaching a maximum error of approximately 0.4 meters.